ZaninDavide/patatrac/docs.typ

  - `obj("data")` returns the carried metadata,
  - `obj("repr")` returns a dictionary representation of the object meant only for debugging purposes.

 *_3. Renderers_* are special functions created with a call to `renderer`.
 A renderer is essentially a machine that takes one or more objects, associates each object to a drawing function according to the object's type and returns the rendered result.
 If you want to retrieve the dictionary of type-function pairs call the renderer without providing any argument.
-If you specify positional arguments, the renderer will pass them to the drawing functions as styling options.
+If you specify named arguments, the renderer will pass them to the drawing functions as styling options.

 = Ropes
-Normally, drawing #link("https://en.wikipedia.org/wiki/Atwood_machine")[Atwood machines] tends to be really cumbersome, but with `patatrack` ropes are a lot of fun to draw.
+Normally, drawing #link("https://en.wikipedia.org/wiki/Atwood_machine")[Atwood machines] tends to be really cumbersome, but with `patatrack` pulleys are a lot of fun to draw, thanks to the mechanics of `rope`s.
 The main idea behind how ropes work is the following:

 #align(center)[_ropes are one dimensional strings that wrap around anchors and circles._]